PaddlePaddle/FastDeploy/examples/vision/classification/resnet/README_EN.md

 # ResNet Ready-to-deploy Model

-- ResNet Deployment is based on the code of [Torchvision](https://github.com/pytorch/vision/tree/v0.12.0) and [基于ImageNet2012的预训练模型](https://github.com/pytorch/vision/tree/v0.12.0)。
+- ResNet Deployment is based on the code of [Torchvision](https://github.com/pytorch/vision/tree/v0.12.0) and [Pre-trained Models on ImageNet2012](https://github.com/pytorch/vision/tree/v0.12.0)。

-  - （1）Deployment is conducted after [导出ONNX模型](#导出ONNX模型) by the *.pt provided by [官方库](https://github.com/pytorch/vision/tree/v0.12.0)；
+  - （1）Deployment is conducted after [Export ONNX Model](#导出ONNX模型) by the *.pt provided by [Official Repository](https://github.com/pytorch/vision/tree/v0.12.0)；
-  - （2）The ResNet Model trained by personal data should [导出ONNX模型](#%E5%AF%BC%E5%87%BAONNX%E6%A8%A1%E5%9E%8B).
-Please refer to [详细部署文档](#详细部署文档) for deployment.
+  - （2）The ResNet Model trained by personal data should [Export ONNX Model](#%E5%AF%BC%E5%87%BAONNX%E6%A8%A1%E5%9E%8B).
+Please refer to [Detailed Deployment Tutorials](#详细部署文档) for deployment.

 ## Export the ONNX Model